GrigLars/command_line_fu/README.md

 # Command Line Fu
 These are just notes for command line stuff I have learned over the years: shortcuts and so on.
 Some are commands that I keep forgetting, or get messed up on the order.
 They are in no real order except the most recent discoveries are often on top.
 Unless otherwise stated, these are CLI from bash shells on Linux.

+#### AURGH which is it, adduser or useradd?

+	useradd - create a user, but not set any passwords or home directories: good for scripts (useradd -D adds defaults) useredl - delete user (userdel -f is a complete purge of home directory, mail spool, etc)

+	adduser - The interactive shell

 #### Make sure you are root in a script

 	if [ "$(whoami)" != 'root' ]; then